-- Meets budgeted and projected obligations through FY 2026/27 for investments in operations and maintenance. - Meets the need to increase the annual level of pay-as-you-go investments in renewal and replacement Capital Improvements during the Study Period. - Allows the fund to transfer \$24 million in Property Tax to the Recycled Water Fund and operate without using funds from its reserve balance. - Maintains total 0&M reserves described in Section 7.3.
+- Meets budgeted and projected obligations through FY 2026/27 for investments in operations and maintenance. - Meets the need to increase the annual level of pay-as-you-go investments in renewal and replacement Capital Improvements during the Study Period. - Allows the fund to transfer \$24 million in Property Tax to the Recycled Water Fund and operate without using funds from the Recycled Water Fund reserve balance. - Maintains total 0&M reserves described in Section 6.3.